 You’d be worried.

-If you offer or take on tasks that you have no idea how to do when you start out, the opposite of the above will be true.
-Plus, if you mess up your confidence will take a beating, and you’ll start to question whether you’ve made the right decision.
+Plus, if you mess up, your confidence will take a beating, and you may start to question whether you’ve made the right decision.

 Don’t price yourself too low